Last Updated: September 16, 2021

 Apply for a Credit Consolidation Loan

-If you’re still uncertain as to how to go about reducing debt-to-income ratio, it may become necessary to apply for a loan to consolidate your remaining obligations.
+If you’re still uncertain as to how to go about reducing the debt-to-income ratio, it may become necessary to apply for a loan to consolidate your remaining obligations.

 There are many benefits of securing a consolidation loan:

 - A consolidation loan merges (consolidates) all various types of debt (e.g., credit card payments, mortgage installments, and other recurring monthly financial responsibilities) into one all-encompassing account.
 Consequently, debtors become liable for a single monthly loan repayment rather than several separate amounts.
-This tactic serves to strengthen the individual’s credit score and effectively increase reliability and creditworthiness of credit applicants.
+This tactic serves to strengthen the individual’s credit score and effectively increase the reliability and credit-worthiness of credit applicants.

 - The upshot of combined debt is lower interest rates.
 In fact, the Average Percentage Rate (APR) on a consolidation loan can be as little as 14%, in comparison to 16 to 20% on typical personal loans.

 - Another benefit of securing a debt consolidation loan is that interest rates and repayment terms are fixed and do not change once you have accepted the terms.
-Although requirements essentially differ from one financial institution to the next, the best credit card consolidation loans usually consider the DTI ratio together with credit scores.
+Although requirements essentially differ from one financial institution to the next, great credit card consolidation loans usually consider the DTI ratio together with credit scores.
 This is considered before deciding on whether to approve or reject a loan application.
 Shop around to find the consolidation loan option that best suits your needs.

 Debt consolidation loans are available from credit unions and local banks, in addition to online lenders—although these backers tend to offer higher APRs.
 Accordingly, annual percentage rates may differ, depending on the lending body, as shown in the table below: